nlamirault/resume/resume-en.md

 :   **emacs-gitlab : **
     An Emacs client for Gitlab

+:   **phpunit.el : **
+    Emacs mode to phpunit and test command line tool

+:   **marcopolo : **
+    An Emacs client to the Docker registry / Hub API

+:   **dionysos : **
+    A music player for Emacs

 :   **sift.el : **
     A front-end for sift, a fast and powerful alternative to grep.

-:   **dionysos : **
-    A music player for Emacs

 Common Lisp
 :   **clappa : **